-Bangalore is one of the greenest capitals in India, and it is also nicknamed as the ‘Garden City’.
+Bangalore is one of the greenest capitals in India, and it is also nicknamed the ‘Garden City’.
 The moniker traces its roots back to the early 1920s when a plethora of gardens and parks were built to commemorate the 25th year of the rule of Maharaja Krishnaraja Wadiyar IV.
-Today, this sprawling metropolis has a great number of gardens and parks that offer the much-needed break from the hustle and bustle of the city life, as well as provides a chance to connect with nature.
+Today, this sprawling metropolis has a great number of gardens and parks that offer the much-needed break from the hustle and bustle of city life, as well as provide a chance to connect with nature.
 While ebullient all day long, showing up early morning before 7 am will give you a glimpse into the everyday life of the Bangaloreans.
+So take your pick among the top 5-star hotels and serviced apartments in the city for your accommodation needs.
 Here’s our pick of the best gardens and parks in Bangalore, India, where you can walk, jog or simply take a breather.

 Literally meaning The Red Garden, the Lalbagh Botanical Garden is a horticulture paradise, with more than 2,500 species of native and exotic flora, including plants from France, Afghanistan and Persia.
 Not to mention, it has a fair number of bird species.
+It is one of the things Bangalore is famous for.
 Keep an eye out for Indian Cormorant, Spotted Owlets, Brahminy Kite and Parakeets.
 The star attraction of the garden, however, is the 19th-century glasshouse, built out of iron and glass and inspired by the Crystal Palace of England.
 It hosts flower shows twice a year - on 26th January (Republic Day) and 15th August (Independence Day) - is often centered around a theme.
 The fanciful show is concluded with a musical event.
 Other striking features of the garden include fountains, lotus pools, lawns, a lake, and an ancient rock dating back to some 3000 million years.

 Lalbagh Botanical Garden